 On March 11, 2020, the World Health Organization declared the outbreak of the novel coronavirus ("COVID-19") a pandemic.
-See the COVID-19 Pandemic Update ("COVID Update") section below for a discussion of the impact on our business to date, including operational changes we have implemented, performance indicators such as rent collections through May 7, 2020 and factors that we anticipate will inform our future decisions and actions.
-The current operating environment is changing rapidly.
+See the COVID-19 Pandemic Update ("COVID Update") section below for a discussion of the impact on our business to date, including operational changes we have implemented, performance indicators such as rent collections through July 31, 2020 and factors that we anticipate will inform our future decisions and actions.
+The current operating environment continues to evolve rapidly and may differ significantly from region to region.
 Our future response and the resulting impact on our business is difficult to predict.
 The extent of the impact that the COVID-19 pandemic will have on our business going forward, including our financial condition, results of operations and cash flows is dependent on multiple factors, many of which are unknown.
 For additional details, see Item 1A.
 Risk Factors.